nicm42/100-days-of-code-v2/log3.md

 **Day 75: 25th June 2021**
 The snapshots turned out to be easy to fix.
 Annoyingly my Jest coverage report says that some lines aren't covered but they are.
 I don't know if there's some context-related reason why it can't.
 Even if those lines aren't being tested in Jest (which they are), they're (also) definitely being tested in Cypress.

+**Day 76: 26th June 2021**
+Forgot to fill this in on Saturday, but I did write a blog post about what I did instead!
+I did some Python tutorials: a Pong game (using Turtle), making an API (using Flask & SQL) and web scraping (using Beautiful Soup).
+Since the latter two were more of an introduction, I did enjoy the game more, because by the end I had a finished game, which was pretty cool.
+It has given me an idea of what Python can do, which was the point of the exercise.

+**Day 77: 28th June 2021**
+I built the app, which worked fine, then pushed to main and played about with GitHub Actions for running tests on push or PR.
+I'd tried this with Jest tests before and hadn't been able to get it to work.
+I intended to try the tutorial, to see if that works, but I couldn't find the one I'd used before.
+So I did Cypress first, since that had docs on it, but it didn't work.
+But I found the video I found on it before and discovered I just had to add a line to package.json and it worked.
+And then after some Googling I found that Jest was really simple to do.
+I could watch them run when I made a PR, which was very exciting!
+I still have to put the site somewhere and then add it to my portfolio, but that's for another day - I didn't expect to get that far today!